PedGarblue/cafechan/README.md

 I have already done a lot of changes that i not going to list here.
 These are the pending changes for version v0.1.0:

 - [ ] Add quick reply
-- [ ] Add Assets to a compressed file (or find some way that fonts and images don't get corrupted when downloaded/uploaded it)
+- ~~[ ] Add Assets to a compressed file (or find some way that fonts and images don't get corrupted when downloaded/uploaded it)~~
+  * solved deleting .gitattributes, git was forcing CRLF which corrupts images and fonts when you push it to github
-- [ ] Add more unit tests and integration tests in client app
+- [x] Add more unit tests and integration tests in client app
 - [x] Migrate boardpages to Vue
-- [ ] Add flags and limit posting by geolocalization in regional boards
+- ~~[ ] Add flags and limit posting by geolocalization in regional boards~~
+  * will be added in a posterior version
+- [ ] Add responsivity in frontpage and boardpage.
 * Basic html pages with SSR will be added in posterior version for those anons that doesn't like javascript.